|

 (b c 1860 Monarque) and Consul (b c 1866 Monarque).

-brother to Gunboat, won 15 races and was said to
+full brother to Gunboat, he won fifteen races and was said to

 take "a good deal after his dam" and possess "grand